Frequently Asked Questions

 We are accepting both battery and front ensemble students!
 We know there aren’t enough camps for front ensemble kids, and we want to advocate for the coherence of the entire percussion section.
 Battery and front ensemble sections work together and are often scored in the same category at band competitions, so we want to foster the idea of front ensemble and battery as a family.
 We envision a possible future where we can expand to include other male-dominated instrumental sections… like brass. 🙂

-Since these days are only _ hours long, meals will not be provided.
+Since this is a day camp, meals will not be provided.
 Please plan on packing a lunch every day and bringing some snacks if you need more food.

 No, prior front ensemble or battery experience is NOT required to attend!
-However, it is recommended that attendees have some experience reading music or marching.
+However, it is recommended that attendees have at least one year of band under their belt so they have experience reading music or marching.
 Middle schoolers are the exception to previous marching experience, of course!
-Music literacy is not required, but to receive the most out of the day’s instruction it is highly recommended.

 THAT’S OK!
 Have you always wanted to drum?
 Then NOW is your opportunity to try it!
 The only skill we highly recommend is being able to read music.